fkooman/php-otp-verifier/README.md

 See `example/otp.php` for a more complete example.

+**NOTE**: the `example/otp.php` script uses `FrkOtp` directly, but this MUST not be done in your code, it is only for demonstration purposes!
+Stick to the API as documented above!

 # Inspiration

 This library was inspired by other software, both in idea and sometimes code.